Veterans Affairs Medical Center Addictive Disorders Treatment Program - Jackson Mississippi

 Veterans Affairs Medical Center Addictive Disorders Treatment Program - Jackson, MS

-Veterans Affairs Medical Center Addictive Disorders Treatment Program is treatment facility located at 1500 East Woodrow Wilson Drive, Unit 116-a4 in the 39216 zip code in Jackson, MS that offers medication-assisted treatment for addiction.
-It accepts people with co-occurring substance use and mental disorders and veterans into its treatment service.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Addictive Disorders Treatment Program consist of brief intervention, motivational interviewing and trauma-related counseling.
-Veterans Affairs Medical Center Addictive Disorders Treatment Program also includes detoxification services and offers cocaine detoxification, opioid detox and alcohol detox.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program is treatment center located at 1500 East Woodrow Wilson Drive, Unit 116-a4 in the 39216 zip code in Jackson, MS that offers medication assisted substance abuse treatment.
+It accepts veterans and people with co-occurring substance use and mental disorders into its treatment service.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone to adults and young adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Addictive Disorders Treatment Program consist of trauma-related counseling, dialectical behavior therapy and substance use counseling.
+Veterans Affairs Medical Center Addictive Disorders Treatment Program also provides detoxification services and offers alcohol detox, benzodiazepines detoxification and methamphetamines detoxification.

 Address: 1500 East Woodrow Wilson Drive, Unit 116-A4, Jackson, MS 39216